sgtbrunner/magicbrain/README.md

 ## Prerequisites

 NPM installed<br>
-MagicBrain API set and running in order to the back-end to work<br>
+MagicBrain API set up and running in order for the back-end to work<br>
 Clarifai API Key - Get yours at https://www.clarifai.com/

 ## Getting Started